Woltvint/uu-secret-manager/README.md

 **Important Notes:**
 - Redacted files are **only created** if at least one secret was replaced in the file
 - By default, original files are automatically added to `.gitignore` to prevent accidental commits
+- By default, if an original file is tracked in git, it will be removed from git tracking (file preserved locally)
 - The redact command respects `.gitignore` and will skip files that are ignored by git
 - If a redacted file already exists, it's only updated if the content differs
 - Files that already have `.redacted` in their name are skipped

 **Options**:
 - `--nogitignore`: Do not add original files to `.gitignore`
+- `--nogitremove`: Do not remove tracked files from git
 - `--noindex`: Do not use index, perform full directory scan

 ```bash